 - Membership in FIAV is open to any association or institution anywhere in the world having as a substantial purpose the scientific study of vexillology.

 - The processing of membership applications is the responsibility of the Board.
-The Board may delegate this responsibility to a person appointed by it for this purpose.
 The procedure consists of the following:

 - The applicant shall submit a membership application, which must be received by the Board no later than six months before the convening of the next session of the General Assembly.

-- The Board shall consider the application and make a recommendation to the General Assembly relative to the applicant and shall communicate that recommendation to the applicant and to existing Members not later than three months before the convening of the next session of the General Assembly.
+- The Board shall consider the application and inform the applicant and Members of its recommendation not later than one month before the convening of the next session of the General Assembly.

-- The Board may recommend acceptance of the applicant as a Member, or may recommend rejection of the applicant.
+- The Board may recommend acceptance of the applicant as a Member, recommend rejection of the applicant, or make no recommendation.

 - The General Assembly at its next session shall vote on the application.
-An authorized representative of the applicant may appear at the session to represent its case.
+An authorized representative of the applicant must appear at the session to present its case.
+Unless excused by the General Assembly, the representative must serve an active role in conducting the applicant’s affairs.
+If the applicant is an association, then the representative must also be a member of the association.
 A rejected applicant has the right to reapply for membership at any later session of the General Assembly.

 - The Board and the General Assembly, in making their decisions about an applicant, shall have regard to the following: